 As a Prime Power Production Specialist, you'll be part of the Army Corps of Engineers working to install, operate, and maintain electrical power plants consisting of prime power generator sets of 500 KW and higher, and associated auxiliary systems and equipment anywhere the Army needs power.
 As the Army's only medium voltage specialist, you'll preform electrical assessments, facilities maintenance, QA/QC operations, LNO and technical advisor to military commanders, FEMA, and other federal organizations.

-The US Army Prime Power School can be for those in the ranks of Specialists, and Sergeants that are currently in a non promotable status.
-The minimum qualifications are a GT score of 110, TECH and ELEC scores of 107, Basic Leaders Course Graduate, completion of high school-level Algebra and a 70% on the Basic Math and Science Test.
+The US Army Prime Power School is open to Initial entry and reclassifying Soldiers through the rank of Sergeant.
+The minimum qualifications are a GT score of 110, TECH and ELEC scores of 107, High school graduate or equivalent and a score of 65% or higher on the Basic Math and Science Test (BMST).

-The Prime Power MOS of 12P is a voluntary reclassification.
-Service members do not need to be in their re-enlistment window in order to submit an application
+The Prime Power MOS 12P is an accessions MOS as well as a voluntary reclassification.
+Service members do not need to be in their re-enlistment window in order to apply an application

 Army Reserve Soldiers are also encouraged to apply.

-Please read and note the Prerequisites and Application Procedures of the Prime Power Production Specialist Course Information.
-All applications must be submitted through your local chain-of-command channels.
+All reclassification applications must be submitted through your local chain-of-command and retention channels.
 Your Career Counselor/Retention Personnel will submit your application directly to Human Resource Center (HRC) using RETAIN.
 If there are any difficulties concerning the application process, please call the U.S. Army Prime Power School at COM: (573) 596-0303 or DSN: 581-0303.